abolfazlshahsavaryyy/citizen_journal/README.md

 ### Containerization:
     All services are containerized with Docker and orchestrated using Docker Compose for easy deployment and scalability.
+### signal
+    Configure a signal decorator to automatically create user information, user pages, and discussion threads whenever a new user is created.
 # How to Use the API

 Follow these steps to get the API service up and running locally: